Visionaries Online Series

-The International Free Expression Project organized a discussion between Dr. Stella Nyanzi, Ugandan human- and queer-rights advocate, poet, medical anthropologist, feminist, and public health scholar, and Karamagi Rujumba, a longtime journalist and now the director of development & communications for the Pittsburgh History & Landmarks Foundation.
+This discussion featured Dr. Stella Nyanzi, Ugandan human- and queer-rights advocate, poet, medical anthropologist, feminist, and public health scholar, and Karamagi Rujumba, a longtime journalist and now the director of development & communications for the Pittsburgh History & Landmarks Foundation.

 They discuss free speech, gender rights and the times she has been jailed for her outspoken advocacy.

 Content warning: this video contains swearing, discussion of genitalia, miscarriage and physical assault.

 Chapter 1: There's Nothing Fake About Real News